natcap/invest.users-guide/source/sediment_retention.rst

 * :math:`x_{i}` is a factor for adjusting the flow length across a cell it is equal to :math:`|\sin(\alpha_{i}) + |\cos(\alpha_{i})|` where :math:`\alpha_{i}` is the aspect direction for the grid cell.

-.. csv-table:: The length exponent LS factor *m*
+.. csv-table:: The length exponent LS factor *m* (McCool et al. 1989)
   :file: sediment_ls_exponent_table.csv
   :header-rows: 1